Rastafari gain sacramental rights to marijuana in Antigua and Barbuda, celebrate freedom of worship

 “We give thanks for the prime minister … his government bravely stand up with courage to decriminalize, and to even give sacramental rights to the Rastafari community.”

-Erasto said he suffered bullying and discrimination growing up.
+Erasto suffered bullying and discrimination growing up.
 At one point, he said, his mother had to cut his dreadlocks so he could be allowed in school.

-“It was sad,” he recalled.
-“I loved my locks as a child.”

-Rastafari dreadlocks are an “antenna towards the cosmos” to connect with “the planets, the sun, the moon … it’s the transmission receiver towards messages out there that come to us in a spiritual sense,” said Erasto, who now has long, white-gray, flowing locks.

-Throughout his adulthood, he joined marches demanding fair treatment for his community and traveled to other islands for conferences led by the Caribbean Rastafari Organization to advocate for the sacramental right to cannabis.
+Throughout his adulthood, he joined marches demanding fair treatment for his community and traveled to conferences led by the Caribbean Rastafari Organization to advocate for the sacramental right to cannabis.

-“We see it as medicine, a food source.
-We see it as a sacrament. … It aids us into meditation and (to) tap into consciousness,” he said.
-“To deprive us of our food, of our medicine, we saw that as being unjust. … We had to stand up and fight over the years.”

-Erasto was part of an effort by Rastafari from across the Caribbean to help repeal the so-called “Rasta Law” in the British Virgin Islands.
-The 1980 law ordered immigration authorities to refuse entry to nonresident Rastafari and “hippies” to the territory.
-It remained on the books for more than 20 years.

-“One go through a lot of struggle, especially with the cannabis,” said Shakie Straker, Erasto’s mother and the group’s matriarch, after she sang and praised for hours during Sunday worship.
+“One go through a lot of struggle, especially with the cannabis,” said Shakie Straker, Erasto’s mother, after she sang and praised for hours during Sunday worship.
 “One pay a lot of money, fines to the court.
 Man go to jail.
 Man even lose their life.
 And this is the struggle, but (now), it’s 100% better.”

-To purify the land, the group keeps the red embers of a Nyabinghi fire always burning near their house of worship.
-They cook together and share meals of coconuts, cassava, carrots and onions produced on their land without pesticides.
-They keep a strong presence on social media with photos and videos that introduce visitors to their culture and faith.
-And they have plans to expand, hoping eventually to build a museum, a store to sell their Ital food and a sacramental cannabis dispensary.
+To purify the land, the group keeps a bonfire always burning near their house of worship.
+They cook and share meals of coconuts, cassava and carrots produced on their land.
+They keep a strong presence on social media with images introducing visitors to their culture and faith.
+And they have plans to expand, hoping to build a museum, a store to sell their Ital food and a sacramental cannabis dispensary.

 “What gives me hope is now that we are reaching out to different parts of the world and realizing the respect that Rastafari has,” Ras Richie said.
 “That’s the power we have now.”